Historic Lodging in the National Parks

 Multi-million-dollar renovations blend historic preservation with exclusive accommodations.

 When people think of America’s national parks, they picture epic landscapes—the view across the Grand Canyon, the desert expanses of Death Valley, and the mountain lakes of Glacier.
 Or such iconic natural wonders as Yellowstone’s Old Faithful geyser.
-But architecture is also a big part of the experience, especially at classic hotels that date to the parks’ earliest days.
+But architecture is also a big part of the experience, playing a compelling role in the history of hospitality and the development of tourism in the American West, especially at classic hotels that date back to the parks’ earliest days.

 There’s even a word for this architectural genre: Parkitecture.
-And so the Xanterra Travel Collection strives to preserve the character of its national park hotels, while updating the buildings with modern comforts and employing sustainability measures to protect the environment for future generations.
+And so, Xanterra Travel Collection® strives to preserve the character of its national park lodges, while updating the buildings with modern comforts and employing sustainability measures to protect the environment for future generations.

 Yellowstone National Park